-Looking for a fun fall alphabet activity for preschoolers?
-These pumpkin theme clip cards feature both letter identification and beginning sounds.
+Looking for a fun fall preschool alphabet activity?
+These free pumpkin beginning sound clip cards feature both letter identification and beginning sounds.

-This is a free pumpkin letter activity which you can download at the end of this post.
+Grab your free pumpkin letter activity download at the end of this post.

 Any preschool theme can be amped up by some high quality picture books to read to your preschoolers during circle time.
 Here are some of our favorite books that will also pair nicely with pumpkin alphabet activities like these clip cards.